aerobounce/Sublime-Pretty-Shell/README.md

 Utilizes [mvdan/sh](https://github.com/mvdan/sh).\
 \
 Recommended for shell scripting beginners.\
-I've written this plugin for by myself to learn how to write scripts in correct syntax.
+I've written this plugin for myself to learn how to write scripts in correct syntax.

 # Install